 Types of PCB

 A single-sided PCB is one of the types of PCB and is made from a single layer of a substrate.
 Only one side of this substrate is coated with copper.
-In single-layer boards, we solder various components onto one side.
-So, this makes it easier to design and produce a single-sided PCB.
-Therefore, they have a low cost and we can manufacture them in high volumes.
-Hence, we commonly use single-layer PCB in simple applications like calculators, printers, radio, and cameras.
+In single-layer boards, we solder various components onto one side, which makes it easier to design and produce.
+Therefore, compare to other types of PCBs, they have lower costs and can be manufactured in a shorter time.
+Single-sided PCB is usually used in equipment such as calculators, printers, radios, and cameras that do not have high requirements for PCBs, and their working principles are relatively simple.

 Flexible PCB is the exact opposite of rigid PCB.
 As the name suggests, these PCBs are very flexible and can move freely.
 Since flexible PCB needs flexible manufacturing material, therefore, they have a high manufacturing cost.